-Initially, sourdough crackers were not at the top of my bucket list.
-Sounded like too much work.
-Too much effort.
-And let’s face it: could homemade really replicate the unique flakiness of a good store-bought cracker?
+But if I’m being honest, initially, sourdough crackers were not at the top of my bucket list.
+It sounded like too much work!
+And let’s face it: could homemade crackers (of any kind) really replicate the unique flakiness of a good store-bought cracker?

-After a few recipe tests however, I was pleasantly surprised: if you can roll out cookie dough, you can make these crackers!
-It’s literally the exact same technique with a savory taste.
-Speaking of taste, the puffed, crispy, flaky layers combined with tangy sourdough discard, nutty Gruyere cheese and fresh thyme will absolutely blow your mind.
+Skepticism aside, I put sourdough crackers to the test.
+And I was pleasantly surprised.
+If you can roll out cookie dough, you can make these crackers!
+It’s the exact same process but with a savory (not sweet) taste.
+Speaking of taste, the thin, crisp, flaky layers combined with tangy sourdough discard, nutty Gruyere cheese and fresh, fragrant thyme boasts incredible flavor.

 - Garlic powder

 Combine the above sourdough discard crackers ingredients, plus 1 tablespoon of water in a food processor (it can be made by hand too).
 Pulse until tiny crumbs form, adding more water as needed- the dough should hold together when squeezed.
 Shape into a flat disc, cover in plastic wrap (or a reusable wrap of your choice) and chill for 30 minutes, and up to 2 days.

 TIP: Why Do You Have To Chill The Dough?
 This step allows the flour to hydrate, the gluten to relax and the crackers to puff up, with the help of cold butter, when baked.

 Roll the dough to about 1/8-inch thick with a rolling pin.
 Thin dough = crispy crackers.
 I do this directly on a piece of parchment paper to prevent sticking.